 It’s that time of year again!
-It’s time to go back to the dentist again for your bi-annual checkup.
-Going to the dentist can be dreadful, especially if you’ve had a bad past experience.
-Most people tend to become quiet anxious as their appointment draws nearer, especially if they haven’t been preparing themselves for the check-up during the previous months.
+It’s time to go back to the clinic for your bi-annual dentist appointment.
+The thought of going to the dentist can stir anxiety in many people, especially if they’ve had a previous bad experience in dental clinics.
+Most people tend to become quite anxious as their appointment draws nearer, especially if they haven’t been preparing themselves for the check-up over the previous months.

-The worst fear is probably finding out that something has gone wrong with your teeth and you’re going to have to undergo some sort of painstaking and expensive procedure to rectify it.
-The good news is you, can prepare yourself for your appointment and detach yourself from this fear if you follow these 7 simple steps.
+The good news is you can prepare your teeth for your appointment and detach yourself from this fear if you follow these 7 simple steps.
 They will help you be prepared before your appointment, mentally and practically.

 1. Remember Your Last Appointment

-Take a trip down memory lane and recall the last conversation you had with your doctor the last time you met.
-He probably told you to floss more and brush twice a day.
-Did you follow his advice?
-If you haven’t, you can still start today! (also remember to continue them!)
+Take a trip down memory lane and recall the last conversation you had with your dentist the last time you met.
+They probably told you to floss more and brush twice a day.
+Try and remember any specific care instructions that they told you about.

 2. Maintain Good Oral Hygiene

 Try to pick a date that suits you in terms of relaxation.
 If you know that you will be in a hurry or rushing to your appointment after work, try and schedule it for a different day if possible.
-If you get anxious before your appointment, it would be best to schedule it for when you can take a leave of absence from work and mentally prepare yourself for your appointment.
-If you feel you can’t control your anxiety, try some deep breathing exercises to get yourself together and keep your heart rate under control to overcome your anxiety.
+If you get anxious before your appointment, it would be best to schedule it for when you can take a leave of absence from work and mentally prepare yourself for your dental cleaning.

 4. Have Your Dental Records In Order

-The first thing doctors usually do is check any previous medical records you may have.
+The first thing dentists usually do is check on any previous medical records that you may have.
 Be sure to keep your dental records ready for the day of your appointment, along with any documentation you think your dentist may need.
 It is very important to keep your dentist up to date on your oral health, and your health in general.
 Many illnesses affect dental health and a dentist should be informed of any recent updates.

 5. Be Honest And Upfront About Your Anxiety